bertrandong/tp/docs/UserGuide.md

 * * The format for deadline dates are dd/MM/yyyy
 * For single digit days or months, please precede them with a zero.
 * Leaving `DEADLINE` blank will make the order's deadline marked as `Not Specified`
-* Strack will prompt users to input products using the product command
+* Strack.io will prompt users to input products using the product command
 * Follow up with products to be added to the order using the following format.
 Format: `product m/PRODUCT_ID pq/PRODUCT_QUANTITY`.
 * You can refer to the Menu list for the product index, i.e. `1.
 Cupcake` product index is `1`.
 * This can be repeated as many times as necessary.